 - have students choose a book for a book club or literature circle

-The other thing to consider is if you want students to record their thoughts during the tasting, such as making a wishlist of book titles they’re excited about.
-Depending on the grade level, this might mean labeling books with sticky notes with their names on them or filling out a worksheet or brochure with short book reviews.
-For me personally, I want students to spend the bulk of their time engaging with the books, not completing a worksheet, so I like to use something simple that won’t be too time-consuming.
+Another thing to consider is if you want students to write anything down during the tasting, such as making a wishlist of book titles they’re excited about.
+Depending on the grade level, they might label books with sticky notes with their names on them or fill out a worksheet or brochure with short book reviews.

-Book selection is the most challenging part of the book tasting for me, particularly making sure I’m choosing books at the right reading levels.
-If your classroom library doesn’t have what you need, try reaching out to your school/public librarian or your reading teacher!
+Book selection is the most challenging part of the book tasting for me.
+If your classroom library doesn’t have what you need, try reaching out to your librarian or reading teacher!

-I recommend writing down the titles you choose for each table, or better yet, snap a photo like the one below.
+I recommend writing down the titles you choose for each table, or better yet, taking a photo.
 This will save you a lot of time if you do the same tasting again next year.

 Again, a book tasting can be as fancy or as simple as you like.
 If you are interested in creating a cafe- or restaurant-themed event, here are some ideas to create a fun atmosphere!

-- Add signage so students know what books they can find at each table.
-This might include types of genres, author names, series titles, etc. I also find it helpful to add table numbers.
+- Add signs to each table (types of genres, author names, series titles, etc.).
+I also find it helpful to add table numbers.
 I like these little sign holders for displaying signs, which I print double-sided.

-- You can also add battery-operated tea lights that look like little candles, bud vases with flowers, and anything else to set the “mood.”
-Check in your teacher lounge or with your office staff or PTA – they may have some you can borrow!
+- You can also add battery-operated tea lights that look like little candles, vases with flowers, and anything else to set the “mood.”
+Check in your teacher lounge or with your office staff or PTA – they may have some you can borrow.

 - Write a fun message on a portable chalkboard or dry-erase easel at the door to invite students in!

 - Dress up!
-You can wear a chef’s apron and hat or server apron!
-I actually borrowed an apron from the cafeteria manager at my school to save money!
+You can wear a chef’s apron and hat or server apron.
+I borrowed an apron from the cafeteria manager at my school!

 A book tasting might take anywhere from 15 minutes to an hour.
-Here’s an example of a third grade genre tasting I held recently that took 30 minutes.
-In this tasting, 6 tables were set up featuring different fiction genres.
-Each student got to sample 3 different genres during the rotations.
+Here’s an example of a third-grade genre tasting that took 30 minutes.
+In this tasting, 6 tables were set up featuring different types of fiction genres.
+Each student got to sample 3 genres during the rotations.

 - 5 minutes – overview and directions

-- 1 minute – choose first table and book
+- 1 minute – choose the first table

 - 4 minutes – round #1

-- 2 minutes – reflect on book #1 and complete brochure
+- 2 minutes – reflect on book #1 and write in brochure

-- 1 minute – choose next table and book
+- 1 minute – choose the second table

 - 4 minutes – round #2

-- 2 minutes – reflect on book #2 and complete brochure
+- 2 minutes – reflect on book #2 and write in brochure

-- 1 minute – choose next table and book
+- 1 minute – choose the third table

 - 4 minutes – round #3

-- 2 minutes – reflect on book #3 and complete brochure
+- 2 minutes – reflect on book #3 and write in brochure

 - 3 minutes – wrap up and share out

-One thing that was important for me to explicitly teach was how to sample a book.
+Before starting, I explicitly teach how to sample a book.
 I show students how we can look at the title, front and back cover, table of contents, font type, and illustrations, and then actually read a few pages.

 I hope you’ll consider hosting a book tasting for your students if you haven’t before!
-While it does take some prep, it’s such a fun way to boost excitement about reading and connect students with books from genres they might not have explored.
+While it does take some prep, it’s such an engaging way to boost excitement about reading and connect students with books from genres they might not have explored.
 It’s definitely a must-try if you’re looking for fun reading activities for elementary students!